evhub/coconut/DOCS.md

   --tutorial            open Coconut's tutorial in the default web browser --documentation       open Coconut's documentation in the default web
                         browser
-  --style name          Pygments syntax highlighting style (or 'none' to
+  --style name          Pygments syntax highlighting style (or 'list' to list
-                        disable) (defaults to COCONUT_STYLE environment
+                        styles) (defaults to COCONUT_STYLE environment
-                        variable if it exists, otherwise 'default') --history-file path   Path to history file (or '' for no file) (defaults to COCONUT_HISTORY_FILE environment variable if it
+                        variable if it exists, otherwise 'default') --history-file path   Path to history file (or '' for no file) (currently set to 'C:\Users\evanj\.coconut_history') (can be
-                        exists, otherwise '~\.coconut_history')
-  --recursion-limit limit, --recursionlimit limit
+                        modified by setting COCONUT_HOME environment variable) --recursion-limit limit, --recursionlimit limit
                         set maximum recursion depth in compiler (defaults to 2000)